-The Quasar Transition component (called QTransition) gives transitional animation behavior to any components or HTML elements, which are wrapped by it.
-It is basically a simplification of the Vue Transition Component.
+CSS Transitions can be handled by the Vue Transition Component.
 The transitions are used for entering (appearing) or leaving (disappearing) animations.

-If you are building a website, you can also replace “quasar-extras” imports and use a CDN link which points to Animate.css like this (following is just an example, Google for latest link).
-Remember this will require an Internet connection for your user, as opposed to bundling from “quasar-extras”.
+If you are building a website, you can also skip configuring quasar.conf.js and use a CDN link which points to Animate.css like this (following is just an example, Google for latest link).
+Remember this will require an Internet connection for your user, as opposed to bundling from within quasar.conf.js.

-You can also group components or DOM elements in a QTransition so that the same effects are applied to all of them simultaneously.
+You can also group components or DOM elements in a transition so that the same effects are applied to all of them simultaneously.

-Please note two things in the above example.
+Please note some things in the above example:

 - The components and DOM elements must be keyed, like